stephanie-K/practitioner-stories/comms.md

     <li><a href="https://practitionerstories.medium.com/sharing-2b4692248702" target="_blank">Sharing</a> - 11 May 2021 Collective</li>
     <li><a href="https://practitionerstories.medium.com/how-it-started-how-its-going-8732de06ffc9" target="_blank">How it started / How it’s going</a> - 2 June 2021 Collective</li>
     <li><a href="https://practitionerstories.medium.com/being-part-of-a-community-4ae6a863ec71" target="_blank">Being part of a community</a> - 22 June 2021 Collective</li>
+    <li><a href="https://practitionerstories.medium.com/ethical-responsibility-and-missing-debates-in-service-design-7ffb59761451" target="_blank">Ethical responsibility and missing debates in service design</a> - 31 August 2021 Collective</li>
+    <li><a href="https://practitionerstories.medium.com/have-you-heard-of-the-scottish-approach-to-service-design-b8191095f48c" target="_blank">Have you heard of the Scottish Approach to Service Design?</a> - 25 September 2021 Collective</li>

 </ul>